Mercury-HPC/Mercury-HPC.github.io/_posts/2017-01-30-shared-memory.markdown

 signaling interface that allows either party to be notified when a new message has been written into the shared memory space.
-One region is created per listening interface that allows processes to post short messages, by first reserving a buffer (_atomically_) in the mmap'ed shared memory object and then signaling to the destination that it has been copied (in a non blocking manner).
+One region is created per listening interface that allows processes to post short messages, by first reserving a buffer _atomically_ in the mmap'ed shared memory object and then signaling the destination that it has been copied (in a non blocking manner).
 This requires a 2-way signaling channel (based on either an `eventfd` or a named pipe if the former is not available) per process/connection (`eventfd` descriptors can be exchanged over